hep-gc/glint-service/README.md

       - replace glint-service-url with the url of your host machine (the machine you are running these scripts on)

-Start Download, Install and Setup
+3.Start Download, Install and Setup

 sudo python glint_setup.py install